masikh/LTO-Backup/README.md

 # Requirements

-    mt-st  (In linux there are mt-gnu and mt-st packages, almost similar but different!)
+In linux there are mt-gnu and mt-st packages, almost similar but different!

+    mt-st

 # Install